FOREX-Euro slumps on ECB negative deposit rate talk

 billion in bonds each month to keep interest rates low and spur

 growth.
-The Fed added that it would step up purchases if needed
+The Fed added it would step up purchases if needed to

 LESS THAN SUBTLE INTERVENTION